stonepros/stone/doc/rbd/rbd-mirroring.rst

 ----------------------------

-In a failover scenario where the primary designation needs to be moved to the image in the peer Ceph cluster, access to the primary image should be stopped (e.g. power down the VM or remove the associated drive from a VM), demote the current primary image, promote the new primary image, and resume access to the image on the alternate cluster.
+In a failover scenario where the primary designation needs to be moved to the image in the peer Stone cluster, access to the primary image should be stopped (e.g. power down the VM or remove the associated drive from a VM), demote the current primary image, promote the new primary image, and resume access to the image on the alternate cluster.